A guide to using Mānuka Honey for Wound Healing!

 Occlusive dressings are ideal for Mānuka honey wound dressings as they are air and watertight, so they almost guarantee no stickiness.
 These can be expensive, so if you have little ones and are going through plaster like we do, use a larger plaster on the wound instead.

 We often try to use a bigger plaster than necessary, so if the Mānuka honey heats up and tries to run, the plaster will likely soak it up before it escapes

 Step 3 - Replacing the Dressing:

 Refresh the dressing on the wound when its weeping saturates the dressing.
-There is no need to clean the wound from the previous application of Mānuka honey, just add more fresh Mānuka honey to the new dressing.
+There is no need to clean the wound from the previous application of Mānuka honey; just add more fresh Mānuka honey to the new dressing.

+As the wound heals, you should be able to decrease the frequency of dressing changes.
 Don’t forget to wash your hands after dealing with any wound, cut or burn!